Nehru Stadium, Guwahati

-It has hosted 13 One Day Internationals matches and many matches of domestic cricket tournaments like Ranji Trophy, Duleep Trophy and Deodhar Trophy.
-In football, it regularly hosts prestigious Bordoloi Trophy and GSA Super Division Football League.
-The stadium has also hosted Santosh Trophy and Federation Cup, two top level domestic football tournaments of India.
+Nehru Stadium has hosted 13 One Day Internationals matches and many matches of domestic cricket tournaments including Ranji Trophy, Duleep Trophy and Deodhar Trophy.
+In football, it hosts the prestigious Bordoloi Trophy and all three divisions of GSA Football League regularly.
+The stadium has also hosted the Santosh Trophy and Federation Cup, two top level domestic football tournaments of India.

+Redevelopment

+On November 13, 2025, Assam Cabinet approved ₹765 crore redevelopment of Nehru Stadium.
+The redevelopment will transform the existing facility into a world-class football stadium with a seating capacity of 25,000, making it into a FIFA Category 2 stadium.
+The tender to build the new stadium was won by Larsen & Tourbo.
+The new stadium will also have state-of-the-art training and competition facilities for football, swimming, badminton, table tennis and various other indoor and outdoor sports.

 All records and statistics

 Leading run scorers are Yuvraj Singh- 181 runs, Michael Bevan- 163 runs and Dinesh Mongia- 159 runs.
 Leading wicket takers are Ravi Shastri and Harbhajan Singh- 7 wickets.